MicrosoftDocs/customer-insights/ci-docs/audience-insights/review-unification.md

 Select **Edit** on any of the data unification steps to review and make any changes before creating the unified customer or account profile.

-If you are satisfied with your selections, select **Create profiles**.
+If you are satisfied with your selections, select **Create customer profiles**.
 The **Unify** page displays while the unified customer profile is being created.
 The unification algorithm takes some time to complete and you can't change the configuration until it completes.

 [!INCLUDE [m3-task-details-include](../includes/m3-task-details.md)]